JeffHoogland/esudo/README.md

 eSudo - a GUI sudo tool in python and elementary

-Base code by AntCenr, polished by Jeff Hoogland, contributions by Kuuko
+Base code by AntCer, polished by Jeff Hoogland, contributions by Kuuko